Innovations in Aging

 • Graduate Certificate in Innovations in Aging

-• Master of Science in Innovations in Aging
+• Master of Science in Innovations in Aging.

 The Graduate Certificate in Innovations in Aging provides the critical foundation needed for students who are interested in enhancing their professional goals.
-The Master of Science provides students with the necessary foundation to provide leadership within the field and enhances students’ abilities to pursue a doctoral degree in aging sciences and related fields.
+The Master of Science (MS) provides students with the necessary foundation to provide leadership within the field and enhances students’ abilities to pursue doctoral degrees in aging sciences and related fields.
 Additionally, the expertise of the University of Arizona faculty from the many notable colleges across campus are leveraged to create programs that provide students with a truly unique opportunity to explore areas ranging from health sciences to business, law, and humanities.
 Because challenges and opportunities in aging are not confined to one discipline, strong partnerships have been cultivated with experts across disciplines to provide one-of-a-kind educational, research, and applied practice opportunities for students in the programs.

 It is the responsibility of the Innovations in Aging GIDP to provide graduate educational programs in the various disciplines of gerontology interfacing with business and law, humanities, health and biological sciences, social and behavioral sciences, engineering, and architecture; to publicize the program; and to maintain graduate participants of the highest quality.
 The aspirational goal of this program is to contribute to improving lives of older adults by (a) enhancing knowledge about aging and aging research among the Arizona, United States, and global workforce, (b) creating a community of scholars dedicated to expanding research and applying knowledge about aging, and (c) producing graduates who appreciate the importance of interdisciplinary collaboration and continued learning in the field of aging.